bj16xq/Open_Co-curricular_Practices/README.md

 For explanations of each resource, please view [the Wiki.](https://github.com/bj16xq/Open_Co-curricular_Practices/wiki)

 ## Related Content
-This repository consists of various open access materials to promote openness in co-curricular practices (for a theoretical background, see the [OSF page](https://osf.io/63zq8/)).
+This repository consists of various open access materials to promote openness in co-curricular practices (for a theoretical background, see the [OSF project page](https://osf.io/63zq8/)).
 For open content in other domains, please see the respective repositories: [open labour practices](https://github.com/bj16xq/Open_Labour_Practices) and [open scholarship](https://github.com/bj16xq/BJ_Open_Scholarship) (open pedagogy and open research practices).